How to get from Bangkok to Sukhothai

 Bangkok Airways offers a shuttle service for a fee.
 You will need to contact them directly to inquire about updated prices, schedules and availability.
 Another option is to arrange a transfer with your hotel.

-Our favourite places to stay in Sukhothai
+Best places to stay in Sukhothai

 TR Guesthouse - Budget Friendly